infinitered/reactotron/README.md

 ## Premium Support

 [Reactotron](https://infinite.red/reactotron), as an open source project, is free to use and always will be.
 [Infinite Red](https://infinite.red/) offers premium React and [React Native](https://infinite.red/react-native) mobile app design/development services.
 Email us at [hello@infinite.red](mailto:hello@infinite.red) to get in touch for more details.

+## Remember

+- Replace bracketed placeholders https://github.com/infinitered/reactotron/releases with the actual URL upon creation.
+- Consult the official Reactotron documentation for specific code examples and detailed usage instructions for each feature and plugin.